peterddrummond/xspde_matlab/doc/source/interactive.rst

 Transverse boundary conditions are assumed periodic as the default option, which allows the use of efficient spectral Fourier transform propagation codes.
 Other types of boundary conditions available are Neumann boundaries with zero normal derivatives, and Dirichlet boundaries with zero fields at the boundary.
 These require the use of finite difference methods.
 The boundary type can be individually specified in each axis direction.
 The term :math:`\underline{\mathbf{L}}\left[\boldsymbol{\nabla}\right]` may be omitted, as space derivatives can also be treated directly in the derivative function, and this is necessary with Neumann or Dirichlet boundaries.
 The momentum filter :math:`f(\boldsymbol{k})` is an arbitrary user-specified function, allowing for spatially correlated noise.

-To treat stochastic partial differential equations or SPDEs, the equations are divided into the first two terms, which are essentially an ordinary stochastic equation, and the last term which gives a linear partial differential equation:
+To treat stochastic partial differential equations or SPDEs, in the most efficient  way, the equations are divided into the first two terms, which are essentially an ordinary stochastic equation, and the last term which is assumed linear, and therefore gives a linear partial differential equation:

 .. math::